ishanpranav/csci-469-natural-language-processing/README.md

 #### Stage 2

 In the second stage, I implemented Viterbi's algorithm.
-First, thes `n` POS tags are numbered as states `0` to `n+1`, where state `0` is the sentence start marker, state `n+1` is the sentence end marker, and states `1` to `n` are the POS tags.
+First, the `n` POS tags are numbered as states `0` to `n+1`, where state `0` is the sentence start marker, state `n+1` is the sentence end marker, and states `1` to `n` are the POS tags.
 This allows states to be indexed by number.
 Numbering states also